vadimcn/codelldb/MANUAL.md

 For example, this breakpoint condition: `/py debugger.stop_if($x % 50 == 0, lambda: print($y))` will
 cause a stop when variable `x` becomes a multiple of 50 and will print the value of variable `y`.

-### debugger.display_html(uri: str, title: str=None, position: int=None, content: Dict[string, string]={})
+### debugger.display_html(html:str, title:str=None, position:int=None, reveal:bool=False)
 Displays HTML content in VSCode UI.
-- `url`: URL of the main content.
-Most likely you'll want to use a `debugger:` URL.
+- `html`: HTML markup to display.
-- `title`: Title of the HTML view tab.
+- `title`: Title of the panel.
+Defaults to name of the current launch configuration.
-- `position`: Position of the tab.
+- `position`: Position of the panel.
 The allowed range is 1 through 3.
-- `content`: A dictionary of static content indexed by URLs.
-All keys must use the `debugger:` URL scheme.
-All values must be strings (binary content such as images is not supported).
+- `reveal`: Whether to reveal the panel if it already exists.

 ### debugger.register_content_provider(provider: Callable[[string],string])
 Allows generation of dynamic content for HTML display.
 Any `debugger:` content not found in the `content`